liferay/liferay-docs/user/articles-dxp/140-workflow/07-workflow-designer/01-intro.markdown

 |
 | Now you can begin exploring or modifying the definition.

-It's time to start exploring the Kaleo Designer and its features.
+It's time to start exploring the Workflow Designer and its features.